You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 San Giorgio Maggiore was one of the Venice tourist attractions that struck me the most on my very first visit to Venice nearly twenty years ago.

-The first sight that graces you as you approach the island is the grand San Giorgio Maggiore Church.
-San Giorgio Maggiore was designed by perhaps the greatest architect the Veneto has ever produced, Palladio.
-This architectural masterpiece stands tall, a testament to the genius of its creator.
-Sadly, Palladio passed away before it was finished; it was completed in accordance with his original design.
+The first sight you'll see as you approach the island is the magnificent San Giorgio Maggiore Church.
+San Giorgio Maggiore was designed by the greatest architect the Veneto has ever produced, Palladio.
+Sadly, Palladio passed away before it was finished and his vision only became a reality many years later.
+Now we all get to see what one man once dreamed of creating.

-Over the centuries, it has inspired many of the greatest artists in the world. including Monet and many others.
-Have a look at some of Monet's paintings of San Giorgio Maggiore here.
+Over the centuries, it has inspired the greatest artists in the world. including Monet and many others.

 To the right of the choir, in the Chapel of the Dead, you will find Tintoretto’s other work, Deposition.
 Of significance too is Sebastiano Ricci’s Madonna Enthroned with the Saints.

-But the artistic wonders do not end there.
-As you stroll through the various chapels and alcoves of the church, you will encounter a treasure trove of religious artworks by other eminent artists from different eras.
+But the artistic wonders do not end there; there's an entire treasure trove of religious artworks by other eminent artists from different eras throughout the church.
 Each piece tells its own sacred story, with intricate details and brushstrokes that breathe life into the biblical narratives.

 Do take a trip up in the elevator to the top of the bell tower.
 The panorama across Venice, particularly at sunset, from the top is spectacular—perhaps the best view from up high in all of Venice.
-As the sun paints the sky with hues of gold, the city of Venice lies below, revealing its secrets.
-The majestic St. Mark's Basilica and the charming canals all come alive in this awe-inspiring vista.
-It is a moment that etches itself into your memory forever.
+As the sun sets, it turns the ancient stones of Venice gold, and the red roofs glow like burning coals.
+It's a moment you'll remember forever; it is moments like these that turns that first trip to Italy into more than a vacation.
+It is a beginning.
+The beginning of a lifetime of longing for all things Italian.

 San Giorgio Maggiore is not only a haven of great natural beauty but also a hub of culture and art.
 That is thanks to the Fondazione Giorgio Cini, a cultural institution created by Count Vittorio Cini in 1951 in memory of his son, who died in a plane crash at the age of thirty.
 When the foundation started, the island of San Giorgio Maggiore was in a dreadful state after over one hundred and fifty years of military occupation.

 These verdant spaces offer a serene escape from the crowds, a place to immerse yourself in nature's embrace.
-The gardens inspire a sense of peace and harmony, making it a perfect retreat from the bustling city.
+It's a perfect retreat from the bustling city.

 It is not difficult to get across to the island of San Giorgio.
 Take the water bus (Vaporetto) number 2 from Riva degli Schiavoni and get off at the San Giorgio Maggiore stop.
 The photo above was taken near the "bus stop," and, as you can see, you won't ever find a better spot to wait for a bus.